logo

 TeachCharleston Alternative Certification Program

-The TeachCharlston Alternative Certification Program, or TeachCharleston for short, allows Charleston residents to become fully certified teachers.
-To qualify for this route, candidates must have at least 21 credit hours in a completed bachelor’s degree program in the area of math, science, or English; have a GPA of 2.75 or above; and provide an acceptable writing sample as well as a passing score on the content area assessment(s) for the subject area (math, science, or English) to be taught.
-Candidates must then apply for the TeachCharleston certificate.
-Once eligibility has been determined, the candidate can complete an interview with the TeachCharleston Fellowship committee.
+The TeachCharleston Alternative Certification Program, or TeachCharleston for short, allows Charleston residents to become fully certified teachers.
+To qualify for this route, candidates must have a bachelor’s degree with at least 21 credit hours in the area of math, science, or English, a GPA of 2.75 or higher, an acceptable writing sample, and passing scores on the required South Carolina Certification Assessments.
+Once eligibility has been determined, the candidate will be interviewed by the TeachCharleston Fellowship committee.
 Accepted candidates may interview with individual schools to obtain an employment offer.
-Once employed, the candidate will complete three years of intensive training while leading a classroom.
-Successful candidates will be eligible for a professional teaching license at the conclusion of the program.
+Once employed, the candidate will complete three years of intensive training while leading a classroom, culminating in a Professional Teaching Certificate.

 Testing Requirements for South Carolina Alternative Certification